Whether you are new to Monroe or a current student, our Financial Aid Office is here to help you with tuition planning.

 If you’re an employee of one of our 400-plus partner companies and organizations, you’re eligible to receive a grant of up to 20% of your tuition.
 Corporate Partnership Grants are good for any of our degree programs, both graduate and undergraduate, offered on-campus or online.

-Monroe College offers merit scholarships and grants to incoming freshmen and transfer students.
+Monroe University offers merit scholarships and grants to incoming freshmen and transfer students.
 You may be eligible if you’ve excelled in high school, in your prior college, or if you have a strong athletic record.
 Special scholarships are available for students pursuing culinary arts and teaching degrees.